 The chart on the top compares estimates of the income distribution in Madagascar (in green) and the UK (in blue) in 2018.
 The income differences between people in these two countries are extremely large.
 The current average income in Madagascar today is $1.60 per day (source).
 This means that even the richer half of Madagascar’s population live on incomes between only $2 to $5 per day, much less than even poor people in the UK.

-The chart at the bottom shows that back in 1800 the incomes in the UK were similarly low than in Madagascar today.
+The chart at the bottom shows that back in 1800 the incomes in the UK were similarly low as Madagascar today.
 Since then the UK economy grew 80-fold and the income distribution moved to the right so that the majority of British people left the poverty of the past behind.

 This needs to change if poor countries are to leave poverty behind.
 People in Madagascar only have a chance to leave poverty behind if their average incomes grow the way they did in the UK.

 Economic growth is not enough to get people out of poverty.
-If the inequality of incomes increases the poorest can be left behind.
+If the inequality of incomes increases, the poorest can be left behind.
 Fighting inequality matters too.
-But without economic growth there is no chance at all to leave poverty behind.
+But without economic growth, there is no chance at all to leave poverty behind.
 To make it possible that poverty can decline in Madagascar the average income must increase, without economic growth there is no chance that the people in Madagascar – and other poor countries – can possibly leave poverty behind.

-The income differences between rich and poor countries today are vast as we have just seen.
+The income differences between rich and poor countries today are vast, as we have just seen.
 The country where a person lives explains two-thirds of the variation of income differences between all people in the world – this is what inequality researcher Branko Milanovic documents.
 Where a person lives is more important for how poor or rich they will be than everything else put together.

 Understanding how much the size of the economy matters for our own income is important for our own self-understanding and for our judgement of why it is that some people are poor and others are not.
-A person’s knowledge, their skills, and how hard they work all matter for whether they are poor or not – but all these personal factors together matter much less than the factor that is entirely outside of a person’s control: whether the place they happen to be born into has a large, productive economy or not.
+A person’s knowledge, their skills, and how hard they work all matter for whether they are poor or not – but all these personal factors together matter much less than the factor that is entirely outside a person’s control: whether the place they happen to be born into has a large, productive economy or not.

 Both the history of economic growth and the differences across the global income distribution today make this very clear: people are not poor because of who they are, poor people are poor because of the economy they happen to live in.